 Nowadays, virtually every independent framebuilder is working in titanium, offering frames across all categories of cycling.
 Yet, while most of these bikes appear to be extremely well-made, there doesn’t seem to be much that distinguishes them from one another.
 No doubt, they all seem to posses immaculate welds, beautiful finishes and excellent attention to detail.
 Still, most appear to have essentially the same tubing and lay-out, save for the framebuilder’s rendition on a theme.

-This makes sense since most framebuilders source his or her tubing from pre-made available stock.
+This makes sense since most framebuilders source their tubing from pre-made available stock.
 I’m not casting aspersions on this, it simply makes me wonder how a frame can be “tuned” toward a desired ride or handling aspect when all of the tube shapes and profiles are mostly predetermined.
 And, if that’s case, what has really changed between the titanium that I rode on 20 plus years ago and the material of today?

-Perhaps, there’s been an improvement in the quality and grade(s) of the material, better design techniques have been employed, framebuilders now posses a better understanding of geometry, or all of the above, that makes today’s titanium bikes better.
+Perhaps, there’s been an improvement in the quality and grade(s) of the material, better design techniques have been employed, framebuilders now posses a better understanding of geometry, or all of the above, which makes today’s titanium bikes better?
 Nevertheless, this segment still seems a bit too restricted compared to composites, where the material can be constructed and manipulated in ways due to an array of different fabrication processes that makes for almost unlimited design possibilities.

 Alas, up until recent, titanium continued to remain suspect in my mind.